Why do we need a DNA?

 An example from our work; a Biz Dev (BD) person signs up a new customer, and in the internal email misspells the name of the customer.
 Not a problem, but requires some thinking now - what are the actions that need to be done?
 Send a corrective email, go to finance department and ensure that the customer was not entered in the financial systems incorrectly (to avoid mismatches down the road), go to IT to make sure that the customer was not activated under the wrong name, etc. The next step after correcting the immediate results is finding how to improve the overall system, to prevent these mistakes from happening again.
 In the waiter example, after a few dishes dropped he offered to have a rubber mat on the tray to avoid much of the jiggle, resulting in less broken dishes and even faster possible walking speeds.

-Every problem or mistake that we investigate is a side effect of a bigger,
+Every problem or mistake that we investigate is a side effect

 We avoid solving problems in advance, but once a problem does happen, we make sure to thoroughly solve it in 5 different ways, with 5 different solutions, thereby preventing the future occurrence of not only this specific type of problem, but also of many other, related problems.